The Last Rose of Summer: Literary allusions

-Film, television, radio and games
+Film, television, radio, media and games

 An American silent film titled The Last Rose of Summer was produced and released by the Lubin Manufacturing Company of Philadelphia in 1912.

 A British silent film of The Last Rose of Summer made in 1920 stars Owen Nares and Daisy Burrell.

 Deanna Durbin sings the song in the 1939 film, Three Smart Girls Grow Up.

 In the 1941 film Here Comes Mr. Jordan, it is the character Joe Pendelton's inability to play "The Last Rose of Summer" on his saxophone in any way other than badly that allows him to prove that he is alive in another man's body; all the other characters think he is the dead man from whom he got the body, but when he plays the sax for his old boxing manager, he uses the same wrong note in the melody as he always did, and which thus confirms his story of coming back from the after-life.

 In the 1944 film Gaslight, the melody is associated with the opera singer Alice Alquist, the murdered aunt of the protagonist, Paula (Ingrid Bergman).

 In the 1951 film The Great Caruso, actor Mario Lanza who played Caruso sang it as Caruso's swan song.

 In the 1953 I Love Lucy, episode "Never Do Business With Friends" (Season 2, Episode 31), Ethel Mertz (played by Vivian Vance) sings the first lines of this song while doing housework.

 This song is heard played on a 19.5/8-inch upright Polyphon musical box as Katie Johnson is walking to/away from the police station at the start/end of the 1955 Alec Guinness film The Ladykillers.The Last Rose of Summer was also the title (later revised as Dying of Paradise) of a three-hour science fiction production written by Stephen Gallagher in 1977–78 for Piccadilly Radio.

 This song was also featured in the 1970 West Germany Film Heintje – Einmal wird die Sonne wieder scheinen.

 In the 1983–1984 Japanese TV drama Oshin, broadcast on NHK, the melody is played on harmonica by the characters.

 In the 1995 film An Awfully Big Adventure, the song is used as P.L.
 O'Hara's theme music and is a recurrent musical motif in the film's score.

 The song was featured in Ric Burns' documentary series, New York: A Documentary Film (1999–2003), broadcast on PBS in the USA.

 In the 2000 Thai western film Tears of the Black Tiger (ฟ้าทะลายโจร, or Fa Thalai Chon), a translated version of the song called "Kamsuanjan" ("The Moon Lament") was used as the closing song concurrent with the tragic ending of the film.